pond/dnd/party_ripa/journals/campaign_7/part_11.md

 We get close.
 The portculis is still down.
 The gate is still closed.
 Guards are watching us from the top. **This place is not friendly!
 An air of hostility radiates.**

 (End of part 11)

-### Additional notes

-Clues:

-* Lady Velindra Shadowmantle
-* Elf, golden eyes, cursed the dancer at the Beached Leviathan?
-* "Aura of decay" about her - probably a lich - we probably have her phylactory!
-* Doesn't like New Neverwinter; probably not got city's bests interest at heart
-* Still political but ascended "above office" via various means.
-* In the pocket of wealth families.

-Obligations:

-* Return the Orcish tablet to that circle somehow
-* Visit Forlorn Keep (crow people).